 CLEARING POTENTIAL INFECTIONS

 • Eczema affected skin is compromised and therefore vulnerable to being colonized by “bad” microorganisms.
+This is summarized at this website here and also here

 • To heal, you absolutely must ensure that these are kept in check.
 I strongly suggest trying a hypochlorous acid product like SkinSmart The NYT also did a good review of hypochlorous acid products recently